 Hello doctor,

 Can hepatitis C be transferred if the blood is in a dried state?
 For example, it dried on a surface and you touch it with another dry object or with dry hands.
 I understand if you wet the dry blood to clean it up it can transfer but I am talking in a strictly dry state.
 I was told it is not transferable once dried if it is touched or brushed against by other objects.
-I am wondering because if you touch it when it is wet with hands or another object and transfer the undried blood to other areas of the home without knowing it.
-I would be concerned about touching the blood after it has dried without knowing it is there.
+I am wondering because if you touch it when it is wet with your hands or another object and transfer the undried blood to other areas of the home without knowing it.
+I was concerned about touching the blood after it has dried without knowing it is there.

 Hello,